Ready For Unsteady

 Remember, you can survive 3 weeks without food, but only 3 days without water.

-We take it for granted when it’s available, but many often forget that water is used for a variety of essential purposes:
+We take it for granted when it’s available, but many often forget that we need water for variety of essential purposes:

 1. Drinking: Water is vital for hydration and maintaining bodily functions.